CodesOfRishi/navita/README.md

 **Synopsis:** `cd -`

-Switch between the current directory and the previous directory.
+Switch between your current directory and the previous directory you were in.

+> [!NOTE]
+> `cd -` only works if you've used `cd` to change directories previously.
+If you haven't used `cd` before in the current shell, `cd -` won't do anything.

 <div align="center">